 Once the seedlings start to grow, weed out the weaker of the two.

 Harvesting Courgettes, Marrows and Squash

 At the height of the courgette season, harvest from your plants several times a week – this will ensure that the plants keep productive.
-Pick when the size of the fruit is as required – courgettes generally grow to around 10 cm; marrows to twice this length, and squash is harvested when they have reached the right weight and size depending on variety.
+Pick when the size of the fruit is as required – courgettes generally grow to around 10 cm; marrows to twice this length, and squash are harvested when they have reached the right weight and size depending on the variety.

 Severe fruit from the plant with a sharp knife; cut marrows with a long stem.
 Marrows can be left to mature on the plant for later use.
 Marrows will keep once picked if kept at a low temperature – if you intend to store marrows, pick them once the stem has begun to dry out.
 If you can break the skin with a fingernail, then marrows have passed their best.